Peter Pepper – An Oddly-Shaped Pepper Variety

 The peter pepper has a Scoville rating around 10,000-20,000 SHUs, placing it right around the serrano pepper for spiciness.
 If you like a medium heat level, the peter pepper may be a good substitute for cayenne pepper.

 The pods have very thin walls that quickly begin drying on the plant after ripening.
-This means you should pick your peter peppers as soon as they turn red and begin processing or cooking them.
+This means you should pick your peter peppers as soon as they turn red and begin processing or cooking with them.

 Peter Pepper Flavor and Uses